rszhd/promptmgr-sdk/README.md

 ### Getting Prompt Content

-Retrieve a prompt's content using `getPrompt`:
+If you are only using Promptmgr for prompt creation and testing, you can retrieve the prompt using `getPrompt`:

 ```javascript
 const prompt = await promptManager.getPrompt({